 Step 5: Celebrate!

-Does Participating in the Honors Research Conference Earn Honors Scholarship?
+Does participating in the Honors Research Conference earn Honors Scholarship?

 Email the DePaul University Honors Program at honorsprogram@depaul.edu.